-To this purpose we rely on NESTOR and the Flexible Annotation Semantic Tool (FAST) annotation model (Agosti and Ferro, 2008) for handling archival and annotation aspects and for showing how annotations can be enclosed in the "NESTOR view" of archives.
-The formal integration between NESTOR and FAST is described in Ferro and Silvello (2010) and it is not presented here, because on the one hand, it requires a deep understanding of the FAST model which is out of the scope of this article, and on the other hand, it follows a formal methodology close to the one presented in the previous section for relating NESTOR and OAI-ORE.
+To this purpose we rely on NESTOR and on the Flexible Annotation Semantic Tool (FAST) annotation model [7] for handling archival and annotation aspects and for showing how annotations can be enclosed in the "NESTOR view" of the archives.
+The formal integration between NESTOR and FAST is described in [36] and it is not presented here, because on the one hand, it requires a deep understanding of the FAST model which is out of the scope of this article, and on the other hand, it follows a formal methodology close to the one presented in the previous section for relating NESTOR and OAI-ORE.

-Beyond formally modeling what an annotation is, FAST introduces a full range of operators that allow users to either search and retrieve annotations on the basis of their content or to search and retrieve annotated resources on the basis of the annotations related to them (Agosti and Ferro, 2005; Agosti and Ferro, 2006; Ferro, 2009).
-To this end, FAST makes use of the extended boolean model (Salton et al., 1983) to allow for mixing exact and best match queries and explicitly takes into consideration the hypertext existing between annotations and annotated resources to modify the scores and rank annotations and/or annotated resources according to the paths connecting them.
-All the search operators and modifiers are exposed via a simple query language based on Contextual Query Language (CQL) (OASIS Search Web Services Technical Committee, 2012), developed and maintained by the Library of Congress in the context of the Z39.50 Next Generation (ZING) project and suitable to be embedded in HTTP requests and Web services.
+Beyond formally modeling what an annotation is, FAST introduces a full range of operators that allow users to either search and retrieve annotations on the basis of their content or to search and retrieve annotated resources on the basis of the annotations over them [5, 6, 32].
+To this end, FAST makes use of the extended boolean model [90] to allow for mixing exact and best match queries and explicitly takes into consideration the hypertext existing between annotations and annotated resources in order to modify the scores of and rank annotations and/or annotated resources according to the paths connecting them.
+All the search operators and modifiers are exposed via a simple query language based on Contextual Query Language (CQL) [78], developed and maintained by the Library of Congress in the context of the Z39.50 Next Generation (ZING) project and suitable to be embedded in HTTP requests and Web services.